rini252/plotting-assignment/README.md

 All rights and ownership belong to the original creator(s).

 ## Image Attribution
-The cat images in this repository are used for educational purposes only.
+The images in this repository are used for educational purposes only.
 All rights belong to their respective owners.